jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 ## Methods

 - knowledgeable reader must be able to reproduce experiments
-  - details, lots of details
+  - details, lots of details, err on the side of too much detail
-  - consider supplementary materials
+  - consider supplementary materials if a lot of additional details
-- give values for any constants you assumed, eg. kernel bandwidth, thresholds
+- give values for any constants or tuning parameters you used, eg. kernel bandwidth, thresholds

 ## Results